Travel Tips

 Light Pollution

 As we literally chase darkness in search of crisp, clear images lit only by starlight, light pollution plays a critical role in how we view the night sky.
-For those like myself, who live in large, brightly lit metro cities, light pollution is inescapable.
+In metropolitan areas, light pollution is inescapable.
 Even outside smaller cities, towns, and suburbs, it’s hard to escape the lingering effects of street lights, advertising billboards, and highways that make stargazing a difficult task.
-While this can be discouraging, I look at it as an opportunity for adventure.
-Planning a trip around the phases of the moon and hoping for a dark sky can be fun or frustrating because it’s all dependent on anticipation!
-Factor in weather conditions and astrophotography can be a coin flip!
+Light pollution maps are helpful tools to plan your trip and get as far away from light as possible.

 Location, Location, Location

-Some of my favorite places to shoot the stars are incidentally some of the most beautiful places in the country, day or night!
+Some of the best places for stargazing are incidentally some of the most beautiful places in the country, day or night!

-Hurricane Cliffs, located just twenty minutes west of Zion National Park, is a step away from the bustle into a peaceful and expansive campground with moderate dark skies.
-For even darker skies, the Zion Scenic Byway pullout has dispersed camping, and it’s not 10 minutes from the entrance station!
+Hurricane Cliffs, located just twenty minutes west of Zion National Park, is a step away from the bustle with moderate dark skies hovering over an expansive campground.
+For even darker skies, the Zion Scenic Byway pullout has dispersed camping, and it’s very close to the park entrance.

-Another great stargazing site is Jouflas Campground, located nearly on the Colorado/Utah border.
+Another great stargazing site is Jouflas Campground, located on the ColoradoUtah border.
 This open, mostly flat landscape is great for devouring the Milky Way as it peeks over the horizon!
-Just 90-minutes away are both Arches and Canyonlands National Parks, great for getting some cool rock formations in the foreground of your photos!
+Just 90 minutes away are both Arches and Canyonlands National Parks, great for getting some cool rock formations in the foreground of your photos!